joperea/TDA-Spring2023/HW1/README.md

 Get Python installed in your machine.
 I suggest using the latest Anaconda distribution: https://www.anaconda.com/products/distribution

 #### Step 2:
 We will first create and activate a separate conda environment for the course.
-This is so it does not conflict with any other packages in your Python installation. **Open a terminal (Linux/mac) | an Anaconda Powsershell Prompt (Windows)** and run
+This is so we don't create conflicts with any other packages in your Python installation. **Open a terminal (Linux/mac) | an Anaconda Powsershell Prompt (Windows)** and run
 ```
 conda create -n TDA python=3.9
 ```